cogini/multi-env-deploy/terraform/README.md

 has a directory which defines its name and a `terragrunt.hcl` which sets dependencies and variables.

+Dirs for each environment define which modules will be used.
 For example, this defines a single web app ASG behind a public load balancer, SSL cert, Route53 domain, RDS database, CodePipeline building in a custom container image, deploying with CodeDeploy, using KMS encryption keys: